mthrok/luchador/README.md

 The following dependencies are automatically installed during the installation.

 - `h5py` for saving neural network parameters
-- `pyyaml` for parsing YAML files.
+- `ruamel.yaml` for parsing YAML files.
 - `pygame` for FlappyBird environment.

 ### Installation